 In the best use-case, Kramer says that RPA is simply technology and humans working together in order to make the organisation and its processes more agile and efficient.
 She adds that realising the potential of RPA opens opportunities to make jobs more rewarding and frees people from the mundane and repeatable tasks that are better off automated.

 Moreover, implementing RPA does not have to be the exclusive domain of the I.T. department.

 “You don't have to be a software engineer to be able to develop your own automations.
-Then you start having this cadre of citizen developers and citizen evangelists who are learning this, and who are excited about it and who are experienced about it and who are teaching others within the organization.
+Then you start having this cadre of citizen developers and citizen evangelists who are learning this, and who are excited about it and who are experienced about it and who are teaching others within the organisation.
 These are the really cool things we could do.”

 Getting the most out of RPA

-According to Camunda’s State of Automation 2020, automation is a great contributor to an organization’s success.
+According to Camunda’s State of Automation 2020, automation is a great contributor to an organisation’s success.
 With driving factors such as remote working and the pandemic, 84% of respondents say they plan to increase their investment in process automation.

-In fact, even during a global crisis, Gartner reports that the adoption of “hyperautomation technologies” including RPA continued a steady rise in 2020, with 75% of organizations saying they’ve continued investing in them and are beginning their adoption.
+In fact, even during a global crisis, Gartner reports that the adoption of “hyperautomation technologies” including RPA continued a steady rise in 2020, with 75% of organisations saying they’ve continued investing in them and are beginning their adoption.

 “If you want your business to stay alive regardless of what your business is, or the size of your business, everybody has to shift and everybody has to learn the importance of being agile and embracing technology that could actually help power the business.” she says.

 According to Kramer, the industries that were quick to adopt RPA are the banking and finance industries.